 My all time favorite movie is Gone With the Wind.
 If I could pack myself up and move down south, buy a money pit of a historical home on 10 or more acres, I would do it faster than a New York second.
 I fell in love with Antebellum and Greek Revival architecture at the age of 12, when I took a trip to Louisiana with my grandmother.
 We visited the plantations of days gone by.
-I was instantly captivated, and wondered what life might have been like as a young woman during that time.
-I pictured myself in a giant hoop dress, the most fashionable bonnet, and dancing the night away.
+I was instantly captivated.
+My mind would wander on what life might have been like as a young woman during that time.
+I pictured myself in a giant hoop dress, the most fashionable bonnet and dancing the night away with a handsome gentleman.

-I love wearing hats, and dressing up so much so, that Derby Day is like Christmas day for me.
+I love wearing hats and dressing up so much so, that Derby Day is the equivalent of Christmas day for me.
+I am not exactly “artistic,” but I am crafty.
+I make my hats and I go all out.
 It is the one day that I can wear the most ostentatious, fabulous creation that I can come up with and not get stared at!

-The lingering scent of sweet magnolia trees that bloom in the summer; live oaks so expansive that I feel like I am only two feet tall when I stand next to them still resonate with me to this day.
+If I close my eyes I can smell the sweet magnolia trees that bloom in the summer; see live oaks so expansive that make me feel like I am only two feet tall when I stand next to them.
+I yearn for this.
 All of these things I have loved since my very first time viewing Margaret Mitchell’s Civil War drama.
 They were seared forever on my heart when I experienced the magnificent sights in person as a young girl.

-Falling to her knees, she finds a lone carrot in the dirt.
-In a moment that can be described as nothing more than primal despair, she digs the carrot up as if she were an animal foraging for food.
+Falling to her knees, in despair, she beats the earth with her delicate hands.
+In that moment she finds a lone carrot in the dirt.
+It was moment that can be described as nothing more than primal desperation she claws that red-southern clay dirt to retrieve the carrot, as if she were nothing more an animal foraging for food.
 This beautiful refined southern belle, never knowing hunger pains in her young life, was so hungry at that moment that she ate straight from the ground.
 Dirt and all.
 He body was so overwhelmed, that it purged itself immediately after she consumed the lonely root vegetable.
 She had broken, but only for a moment.
 She pulls herself up with every ounce of energy that she could summon, and exclaims, “As God is my witness, as God is my witness they’re are not going to lick me.
 I’m going to live through this and when its all over, I’ll never be hungry again.
 No, nor any of my folk.
 If I have to lie, steal, cheat, or kill, as God is my witness I’ll never be hungry again.”
 That statement there, was my go to for so long.
 It still is when things get tough.

 So, as the title suggests, what if Scarlett O’Hara was a life-coach in 2019?
 Many would argue that she is probably the least qualified person tasked with coaching others along their life journey.
-I disagree.
-Perhaps she should not have stolen her sisters fiancé, or pursued another woman’s husband with a false hope for most of her life (while we are non that….. everyone wants to shame Scarlett for pursing Ashley….but that man has a lot of responsibility to bear for leading her on……I will table that one for now).
+I respectfully disagree.
+Ok, maybe it was not the best decision to have stolen her sisters fiancé; or pursued another woman’s husband with a false hope for most of her life (while we are on that….. everyone wants to shame Scarlett for pursing Ashley….but that man has a lot of responsibility to bear for leading her on……I will table that one for now).

-She was a spoiled-rotten, demanding, conniving bitch for all intents and purposes.
+She was a beautiful but spoiled-rotten, demanding, conniving bitch for all intents and purposes.
 Or, was she really all of those things?

-I like to think Scarlett possessed a rare tenacity and grit for a woman of her age, and status.
-She in reality, was not a bitch.
+I like to think Scarlett possessed a rare tenacity and grit for a woman of her age, in that time period.
+She in reality, was not a bitch, she was determined.
+Smart.
+Calculated.
 She was the epitome of a feminist in my opinion.
 Scarlett knew what she wanted, and figured out a way to get from point A to B. Her methods were not always the most conventional, ethical, or “Christian-like” in the eyes of some.

 Scarlett O’Hara fed her hunger, and continued to plant and harvest her crops.
 She worked hard, to ensure she would always have the ability overcome.
-That she would do more than simply survive.
-She built her empire.
-Because of that alone, I would pay her to coach me today.
+She would do more than simply survive.
+She set out to build her empire, despite her circumstances.